navrat/EVA_phase1_2022_23/S5_Normalization_Regularization/README.md

-# Session 5 Assignment to cover the following.
+# Last Modified: 29-Jan-2022
-## Last Modified: 29-Jan-2022
+# Session 5 Assignment to cover the following:

 ## Leverage the 10k paramter code from S4 and build the following experiments:
 Write a single model.py file that includes GN/LN/BN and takes an argument to decide which normalization to include.